ocaml-multicore/ocaml5-tutorial/README.md

 Domain.spawn (fun _ -> print_endline "I ran in parallel")
 ```

-The Dune command compiles the native version of the above program and runs it:
+The `dune` command compiles the native version of the above program and runs it:

 ```bash
 $ dune exec src/par.exe